-- -- Be sure to perform draining before removing the head/carriage unit, ink refill ASSY or engine unit. -- - (1) Open the scanner cover (scanner unit) and pull out all four ink cartridges. - (2) As shown below, attach a piece of black vinyl adhesive tape to each of four dummy cartridges to prevent the ink cartridge sensors from detecting ink near-empty.
+- -- Be sure to perform draining before removing the head/carriage unit, ink refill ASSY or engine unit. -- - (1) Open the top cover and pull out all four ink cartridges. - (2) As shown below, attach a piece of black vinyl adhesive tape to each of four dummy cartridges to prevent the ink cartridge sensors from detecting ink near-empty.

-Then load those dummy cartridges into the cartridge slots and close the scanner cover.
+Then load those dummy cartridges into the cartridge slots and close the top cover.

-(3) Plug the power cord into an electrical outlet.

-(4) Press the Menu/Set (Menu) and Black Start keys.
+- (3) Plug the power cord into an electrical outlet. - (4) Press the Menu/Set and Black Start keys.
 Next press the $\blacktriangle$ key four times to make the machine enter the maintenance mode.